-New research challenges notion of using Herceptin only for HER2-positive breast cancerFebruary 26th, 2013 in Cancer /
+New research challenges notion of using Herceptin only for HER2-positive breast cancerFebruary 26, 2013 in Medicine & Health / Cancer

 New research from the University of Michigan Comprehensive Cancer Center finds that the protein HER2 plays a role even in breast cancers that would traditionally be categorized as HER2-negative – and that the drug Herceptin, which targets HER2, may have an even greater role for treating breast cancer and preventing its spread.